joe7575/techage/manuals/manual_ta2_EN.md

+### TA2 Clutch

+With the clutch, axles and machines can be separated from the energy storage.
+This means that the axles after the clutch come to a standstill and machine systems can be rebuilt.

+[techage:ta2_clutch_off|image]

 ## Push and sort items

 In order to transport objects from one processing station to the next, pushers and tubes are used.
 See plan.